 Animal Reproduction Services

-We are happy to offer reproductive services at our animal hospital in Old Town to help licensed pet breeders provide their canines and felines with the best care.
+We are happy to offer animal reproduction services to help licensed pet breeders provide their canines and felines with the best care.
 Pet breeding requires enormous responsibility, and is essentially a full-time occupation.
 Our veterinary team will be glad to assist you in any way that is required to keep your animals healthy and safe—whether that involves pre-breeding examinations, litter evaluation, or artificial insemination.

 Of course, our pet reproduction services are not limited to breeders.
 If you suspect that your pet might be pregnant, let us know!
 We can perform an ultrasound to confirm their pregnancy, and offer whatever advice you need to keep your pet comfortable.
 Once your pet has produced their litter, let us know so that we can schedule a health evaluation for mother and offspring.